 “write down your visions, goals, intentions in order to bring them to life.”

-These are the basics for my yearly goal-setting process, and I’ll be sharing additional steps later.
+These are the basics for my yearly goal-setting process, and I’ll share additional steps later.
 Keep an eye out for posts on manifesting, vision boards, and more.
-If you only take one nugget away from this post, let it be this.
+Let it be this if you only take one nugget away from this post.